 In 2000, Congress authorized a new program under the federal Older Americans Act, the National Caregiver Support Program, to explicitly acknowledge the needs of families and friends in their caregiving role.
 The services and supports provided provide critically important benefits to ease the strain on caregivers to keep them from burning out.

-Takes time, energy and money.
-A caregiver can be anyone: a family member, friend, neighbor or older adult.
-You are an informal caregiver when an older person relies on you to provide unpaid help with day-to-day activities
+GECAC understands that caring for others takes time, energy, and money.
+A caregiver can be anyone: a family member, friend, neighbor, or older adult.
+You are an informal caregiver when an older person relies on you to provide unpaid help with day-to-day activities.

 Grandparents in Erie County who are raising your grandchildren—we have money available to help you.

 The needs of grandchildren can seem overwhelming, especially if you are thrust into the role of being their primary caregiver.
 GECAC understands that caring for others takes time, energy, and especially money.